MStenke/labs/calm/lab3/calm_workshop_lab3_troubleshooting.rst

 Calm Glossary
 *************

 **Service:** One tier of a multiple tier application.
-This can be made up of 1 more VMs (or existing machines) that all have the same config and do the same thing
+This can be made up of 1 or more VMs (or existing machines) that all have the same config and do the same thing

 **Application (App):** A whole application with multiple parts that are all working towards the same thing (for example, a Web Application might be made up of an Apache Server, a MySQL database and a HAProxy Load balancer.
 Alone each service doesn’t do much, but as a whole they do what they’re supposed to)